lhcb/starterkit-lessons/_episodes/03a-gaudi.md

 ## FilterPredicate

-This blocks algorithms behind it, returns "filterPassed".
+This blocks algorithms behind it, returns `filterPassed`.

 ## Transformers

 Split or merge containers.
-These take 1 or more inputs, and produce one or more outputs.
+These take one or more inputs, and produce one or more outputs.

 # Conversion from the old framework to the new